brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

 - Domain Driven Design:
   1. Model the core domain;
   2. Domain experts and software developers should collaborate and iterate over the definition of the models;
-  3. Speak a ubiquitous language (model) within an explicitly bounded context.
-- Given a project (independently of its domain), a single ubiquitous model should be used between all the involved.
+  3. A ubiquitous language (model), within an explicitly bounded context, should be spoken between all the involved.
-- A given model must have a context in which it applies.
-Boundaries in terms of team organization, usage within specific parts of the application, and physical manifestations such as code bases and database schemas should be defined.
 - The model should be the backbone of a language.
 Teams should exercise that language (model) relentlessly in all communication, and in the code.
 Difficulties should be ironed out, and code should be refactored accordingly in case the model changes.
-- Complex programs should be partitioned into layers, such as: UI (presentation), Application, Domain, Infrastructure.
-The domain objects, free of the responsibility of displaying themselves, storing themselves, managing application tasks, and so forth, can be focused on expressing the domain model.

 ## Validation